Direct contact? Call: +31 53 4302 836

 • Raising the foot in the swing phase becomes difficult or even impossible, causing stumbling to occur more frequently.

-• In addition, at the strike of the foot in the stance phase, pressure under the forefoot (walking on the toes) occures very early.
-As a result, the lower leg is pushed backwards (the load line then is in front of the knee) and there is a considerable extending (stretching) load on the knee which may eventually lead to hyperextension (overstretching) of the knee, also known as Genu Recurvatum.
-This can be quite painful and leads to a progressive knee injury.
+• In addition, during the stance phase of walking, there is an early foot strike with pressure under the forefoot — essentially walking on the toes.
+This shifts the lower leg backward, causing the load line to pass in front of the knee.
+As a result, a significant extension force is placed on the knee, which can eventually lead to hyperextension, also known as Genu Recurvatum.
+This condition can be quite painful and may lead to progressive damage to the knee joint.

 • In the video on this page, you will see the above-mentioned elements of the gait (ie insufficient foot lift, pressure under the forefoot early in the stance phase and overstretching the knee).
 To prevent this from occurring, sometimes a Static Night Splint is prescribed.
 The purpose of this orthosis is to maintain the foot lifter structures (Achilles tendon and calf muscle) for a long time (several hours a night).
 Eventually they will then slowly stretching up.
 If the treatment is maintained for a long time, there is almost always a lasting result.
 For that reason, therapy loyalty is of course very important.
 Therefore, time is more important than force: you really do not have to torture yourself, but you have to hold on for a long time!